cigani/NestModelSimplification/README.md

 # NestModelSimplification

+# TODO: Update this README, it is out of data
+## Run main.py without arguements to get help

 ## Python
-Tested on python 2.7 -- Should run on python 3.x with minimal (if any) fixes.
+Tested on python 2.7 -- Should run on python 3.x with minimalfixes.

 ## Required libraries
 * NEST: http://www.nest-simulator.org